-The role of both the SUM and SUMX functions in DAX are to add numerical data together.
+The role of both DAX SUM and SUMX functions is to add numerical data together.
 Yet both these functions are rather different.

-Lets talk about the SUM function first.
+Let’s talk about the SUM function first.
 The SUM function is simple.
 It takes a column of data and adds the values to give a total.
-The syntax is SUM(<column>).
-It works like the sum function in Excel however Excel works on cell references or cell ranges and DAX works in columns.
+It works like the sum function in Excel but Excel works on cell references or cell ranges and DAX works in columns.

 Comparing DAX SUMX to Excel, you could say it works a bit like SUMProduct and complex Array formula.